SignpostMarv/OpenSim.Tools.LSLSyntaxGenerator/README.md

 directory, run the appropriate prebuild script then compile.

 # Using
-1. Run bin/OpenSim.Tools.LSLSyntaxGenerator.exe
+1. Run bin/OpenSim.Tools.LSLSyntaxGenerator.exe > path/to/file.json
-2. View the generated files in the opensim doc directory

 # Support